ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 masked out, respectively.

-Optionally you can specify your own custom fx variable to be used in cases when e.g. a certain experiment is preferred for fx data retrieval:
+Optionally you can specify your own custom fx variable to be used in cases when e.g. a certain experiment is preferred for fx data retrieval.
+Note that it is possible to specify as many tags for the fx variable as required:

 .. code-block:: yaml